nitinkc/nitinkc.github.io/_posts/Java/2024-08-21-java-annotations.md

 ```

 # Useful Custom Annotation
+Annotation to mark code that is duplicated and be moved to a common place
 ```java
 /**
  * Annotation to mark classes or methods that can be moved to a common library.